How to manage the transition from three naps to two naps

 As babies outgrow the three-nap wake windows, it’s common for them to fight the last catnap.
 This can make dinner time especially challenging if you need to manage a cranky infant while feeding an older sibling.

 We can’t “make” babies fall asleep, but we can get creative.
-If your baby is going to have a hard time staying awake until a reasonable bedtime (typically no earlier than 6:00 PM), consider offering a nap “on the go” while you both get some fresh air.
+If your baby is going to have a hard time staying awake until a reasonable bedtime (typically no earlier than 6:00 PM), consider offering a nap “on the go”–whether that’s a stroller walk or a carrier around the house.
 Keep in mind that the American Academy of Pediatrics [] recommends transferring babies to a flat, firm surface if they fall asleep in a stroller, infant carrier, or sling.
+Try offering the third nap for about 30 minutes before calling it – if your baby is still resisting, move on and plan for an earlier bedtime instead.

 3. Move bedtime earlier after a skipped nap